zombie-programmer-code/DA323_project/README.md

-# This is an explanation of the paper: Zero Shot Text to Image Generation, published in February 2021.
+# Zero Shot Text to Image Generation, published in February 2021.
 ## Link to the paper
 https://arxiv.org/pdf/2102.12092